kurosatto/Resume/README.md

 # Resume
-My resume for internship applications.
+My resume for internship and job applications.